celery/celery/docs/userguide/tasks.rst

           An integer starting at `0`.

 :is_eager: Set to :const:`True` if the task is executed locally in
-           the client, and not by a worker.
+           the client, not by a worker.

 :eta: The original ETA of the task (if any).
       This is in UTC time (depending on the :setting:`enable_utc`